monkeytypegame/monkeytype/SELF_HOSTING.md

 }
 ```

-if you have `curl` and `jq` installed you can also run `curl -wO- http://localhost:5005/configuration | jq ".data" > backend-configuration.json` to update the configuration file.
+If you have `curl` and `jq` installed you can also run `curl -wO- http://localhost:5005/configuration | jq ".data" > backend-configuration.json` to update the configuration file.

 > [!NOTE]